margaretclinard/project_idea_bank/README.md

 Usage Example:

 ```
+> ./idea_bank manage
+1. Add project
+2. Update project
+3. Delete project
+4. View all projects
+> 3
+What project would you like to delete?
-> ./idea_bank delete [project name]
+1. [project name]
+2. [project name 2]
+3. [project name 3]
+> 1
+Are you sure you want to delete [project name]? (y/n)
+> y
 [project name] has been deleted.
 ```

 Acceptance Criteria:
-* User inputs `delete` command followed by a project name.
+* User selects `3` from the main menu.
+* User is prompted to pick from the list of projects in the database.
-* The project is deleted and a print out message confirms the deletion.
+* The selected project is deleted and a print out message confirms the deletion.

 ### Printing a list of all projects

 In order to see a list of all the projects in my idea bank, the program should print a list of project names.

 ```
-> ./idea_bank projects
+> ./idea_bank manage
+1. Add project
+2. Update project
+3. Delete project
+4. View all projects
+> 4
 My Projects
 1. [project name]
 2. [project name 2]